Fusion: a general framework for hierarchical tilings of $R^d$: Dynamics of fusion tilings

 \subsection{Invariant measures and fusion tilings}

 The possibilities for invariant measures of fusion tilings are intimately connected to the asymptotic behavior of the transition matrices $M_{n,N}$ as $N \to \infty$.
 Our analysis of these matrices takes the place of the standard Perron-Frobenius theory used so fruitfully for substitution systems.
-The results of this subsection and the next closely parallel those of \cite{Fisher, BKMS}, the difference being that those papers consider discrete systems in 1 dimension, while we consider continuous systems in an arbitrary number of dimensions.
-For convenience we continue to assume that $G = \R^d$, and we also assume that our fusion rule is van Hove, recognizable, and primitive.
+The results of this section and the next closely parallel those of \cite{Fisher, BKMS}, the difference being that those papers consider discrete systems in 1 dimension, while we consider continuous systems in an arbitrary number of dimensions.
+We assume that our fusion rule is van Hove, recognizable, and primitive; these properties are essential.

 We define the frequency $\tilde f_{P_n(j)}$ of a supertile $P_n(j)$ in a tiling $\T$ to be its frequency {\em as a supertile}, not as a patch.
 In other words, $\tilde f_{P_n(j)}(\T)$ is obtained by viewing $\T$ as an element of $X^n_\rrr$, thereby excluding patches that have the same composition as $P_n(j)$, but are actually proper subsets of another $n$-supertile or straddle two or more $n$-supertiles.
 The abstract supertile frequency of $P_n(j)$ is obtained by averaging $\tilde f_{P_n(j)}$ over all tilings.
 By recognizability, each occurrence of a supertile $P_n(j)$ is marked by an element of a set of larger patches $S_i$.
 We then have $\tilde f_{P_n(j)}(\T) = \sum_i \bar f_{S_i}(\T)$, and the abstract supertile frequency of $P_n(j)$ is $\sum_i freq_\mu(S_i)$.